Confusion #1 Am I saved by believing in Jesus without doing anything?

 John 5:24 … he who hears My word and believes in Him who sent Me has everlasting life

 Some read this verse and conclude that they are saved by merely “believing”, without doing anything, since no “doing” is mentioned in this single verse.
 This is an argument from silence, since it is based on something (doing) that is not mentioned.
-This verse does not mention love God, or love your neighbor, or forgive, or don’t murder, but we believe Jesus Who said these are required to be saved.
+This verse does not mention love God, or love your neighbor, or forgive, or don’t murder, but we believe Jesus, Who said these are required to be saved.
 In fact, Jesus says next (5:25-29) doing good is required to be saved.

-If I say “I went to college.”, you understand I did more than drive to it.
-In any culture terms have a meaning.
-When Jesus says “believe” to be saved, we understand from the Bible this means acting in belief of His teachings (Luke 6:46-49).
+When Jesus says “believe” to be saved, we understand this includes acting in belief of His teachings (Luke 6:46-49).
 If I believe stepping on the brakes will stop my car, but don’t do it, what happens?
 What if I don’t put the brakes on sin?
 Many Bible promises are conditional on obeying God, including salvation (Matt 7:21; John 15:6-14).
 Certain Jews believed Jesus, but were not saved, because of their lack of action (John 12:42-43).
 Demons believe the gospel, but are they saved?
 (Acts 16:16-18)

 Confusion #4 Jesus did it all, so I can’t add anything

 Jesus did everything necessary to atone for our sins, but not everyone in the world is saved.
 Why not?
 We have to do our part – comply with God’s terms.
 You have to put your faith in Jesus to be saved, and He requires men to repent, be baptized, and live righteously.
 He does not do that for you.
 Remission of sins and the Holy Spirit are only promised to those who repent and are baptized (Acts 2:38, 22:16).
 We can then be led by the Spirit.
 Rom 8:12-14; Gal 5:18-21.
 To say all unbaptized are lost is an argument from silence, but we must obey if we can.
-Luke 7:30; Matthew 7:21
+Luke 7:30; Matthew 7:21 By Mike D. 860-944-0781